 Getting the hang of a betting exchange can take a while but it’s well worth it.
-The model will show you how odds and betting markets work from the sportsbook’s side and the bettors side.
-Betting exchanges give you the maximum control and options with your betting.
+Exchange betting will show you how odds and betting markets work from the sportsbook’s side and the bettors side.
+Betting exchanges give you the maximum amount of options and control.

 What is a betting exchange